SCPR/static-projects/timelines/README.md

         * **Type**: text
         * **Description**: This is an umbrella listing for sources used to compile the timeline.
         * **Example**: ```Associated Press```

 4. Once the **Posts** and **MetaData** sheets are completed you have to publish the spreadsheet.
 To do this go to *File* --> *Publish to the web* and choose *Start publishing*.
 A URL will appear, and we're interested in the part between 'key=' and the '&' symbol.

     * Here's an example URL:
         * ```https://docs.google.com/spreadsheet/pub?key=0Aq8qwSArzKP9dEo4Wl9VMTJXNllVaG5nWU5GMkhJclE&output=html```
     * We want this portion:
         * ```0An8W63YKWOsxdFFSZjB5VV9aVmZGblQxSFhpZ1NFd3c```

 5. Congratulations.
 You have now created a timeline.
 Want to update your timeline with new information...?
 Here's the beautiful part: Just add more information to the Google Spreadsheet and it will be updated.
 Now that your timeline is ready to deploy, you'll need some help.

 <a name="configuring"></a>
 #### Configuring the timeline files

-What do we mean when we say configuring & deploying?
+What do we mean when we say configuring?

 Configuring means we fill out a pre-compiled script with information about our timeline project that will push our spreadsheet data to a template.
-Deploying means we push these templates to a server and make the timeline viewable by our digital audience.

-Right now, Chris K. and Eric Z. can handle this part of the processs.
-Brian F. has been trained.
-We're happy to train others, but there are some [technical requirements](#technical-requirements) before this can happen.

-Here's an overview of the [configuration](#configuration) and [deployment](#deployment) process.
-[Flat file data configuration](#flat-file-data) coming soon.

-<a name="configuration"></a>
-**Configuration**

 1. Clone the [SCPR/static-projects repository](https://github.com/SCPR/static-projects) from [GitHub](https://github.com/about) to your local machine.

 2. In the main directory there is a timelines subdirectory that contains the **timeline-template** folder.
 Duplicate this **timeline-template** folder (option-drag on a Mac) and rename it to match the timeline topic.
 I wouldn't use more than three or four words, which are separated by hyphens.
     * **Example**: ```life-of-nelson-mandela```

 3. Inside the new directory you created you will find four files and a directory titled respond-proxy.
 For now, we're only really interested in **timeline-config.js** and **index.html**.
 Both need to be filled out.
     * **timeline-config.js** contains the configuration variables that allow the data on your spreadsheet to be displayed on a template for the user.
 Here's what is looks like and what each of the keys refer to: